d99mli/woodworking_mastery/README.md

 ## Bugs

 ### Initial report before submitting
 I have not got it working as planned...
 I have most flask/python functionality written but not all.
-HAve spent to much time trying to figure out specific features, like the ratings.
+Have spent to much time trying to figure out specific features, like the ratings.
 But have not got it working.
 I used MaterializeCSS in the beginning, as this evolved from the walktrough project.
 I have however switched to Bootstrap due to difficulties getting the desired effects..
 I spent way too much time trying to get the navbar and sidenav (which I have scrapped) to work as I intended.

-During the last weeks of coding I noticed another issue.
-When I make a new requirements.txt it has started to include all installed packages, not sure why...

 I have deployed it to Heroku earlier in development and got it working.
 However, as of 11.30 I find out I have an error when viewing site through Heroku...

-### Updated december 2021, manual testing and trouble shooting
+### Updated january 2022, manual trouble shooting
-To be continued...
+1. During the last weeks of coding I noticed another issue.
+When I make a new requirements.txt it has started to include all installed packages, not sure why...
+Update, found the issue about the bloated requirements.txt on Slack and have tried the fix recommended.
+Not sure if it worked or not...
+2. Function decorator not workin properly when signed in - Bug was a typo in the session name for @wraps decorator.
+3.

 ### Manual&nbsp;Testing
 To be continued...